-Oil prices fall as market awaits Trump decision on Iran
+Oil backs off 2014 highs ahead of Trump Iran decision

 If Trump restores core U.S. sanctions, under U.S. law he must wait at least 180 days before imposing their furthest-reaching measure, which is to target banks of nations that fail to significantly cut their purchases of Iranian oil.

-Analysts at RBC Capital Markets said Iran's exports could be cut by 200,000 to 300,000 bpd as a result.
-Iranian officials, however, said that the country's oil industry would continue to develop even if the United States exits the accord.
+"If all current importers of Iranian crude oil decide to ask for exemptions and thus continue to import Iranian crude they would still need to reduce imports by 20 percent every 180 days," SEB head of commodity research Bjarne Schieldrop said.

-Under the deal to limit Iran's nuclear program, formally known as the Joint Comprehensive Plan of Action, the U.S. agreed to ease a series of sanctions on Iran and has done so under a string of "waivers" that effectively suspend them.
+"It will have limited impact on the 2018 balance as it takes time to revive the sanctions.
+It would hamper investments in Iranian oil resources thus leading to a potentially tighter future oil market.
+This is probably why we have seen oil prices for longer-dated contracts rise just as much as the front end of the crude oil curve lately."

-Trump has repeatedly threatened to withdraw from the deal, unless France, Germany and Britain - which also signed the agreement - fix what he has called its flaws.
+Under the deal to limit Iran's nuclear program, formally known as the Joint Comprehensive Plan of Action, the United States agreed to ease a series of sanctions on Iran and has done so under a string of "waivers" that effectively suspend them.